 Some other great ideas for developing your team’s customer service empathy include:

-- Modeling it: be a company who is empathetic to the needs of your team!
+• Modeling it: be a company who is empathetic to the needs of your employees!
 Often, a culture of empathy starts at the top.

 The main point to communicate to your team is this: empathy in customer service means listening to what your customers have to say.
 But taking this to the next level means tuning in to what they aren’t saying.